 The consumers want qualitatively excellent products at low prices, all over the year; palatable, healthy and nutritious food; nice landscape with no disturbance by noise or odor.
-Some of the consumers prefer products that can be traced back to their origin.
-The percentage share of consumers who are willing to pay for traceability is not clear.
-However, in case of health problems caused by food, the consumers take such a trace-back opportunity for granted.

 The industry's demands on agricultural production can be summarized as: high-quality, low cost, food and raw materials; renewable resources (for energetic and material use); pharmaceutical products (GM plants and animals).
-The different shares of the addressed agricultural products (foodstuff, energy, and raw materials) will depend on market demands and profitability.
+The different shares of the addressed agricultural products

+(foodstuff, energy, and raw materials) will depend on market demands and profitability.
 In order to feed the growing world population, the non-food sector could globally become less attractive in the future.
 In Europe, however, where over-production of agriculture is a major topic, the energy sector is highly attractive since it offers an opportunity to reduce the emissions of greenhouse gases.